 Variable interest rate - also referred to as "adjustable rates" - are subject to change, and could increase during the life of the loan, making the loan more expensive.

 Interest Capitalization - when will unpaid interest be added to the principle of the loan?
 If you defer paying your loan while you are in school, you are deferring the principal, interest, and fees.
 Interest still accrues on the loan while you are in school, and then is added to the principal for you to pay back at the Annual Percentage Rate (APR).
 This means you will be paying interest on the interest you "borrowed."
 Making interest-only payments on an alternative loan while in school will drastically reduce the overall cost of the loan.

-The average student loan debt for those students who started at Westfield State University, borrowed only federal student loans, and graduated between July 1, 2015 and June 30, 2017 and borrowed federal students loans, is $23,344.
+The average student loan debt for students, who began as freshman and graduated between July 1st, 2016 and June 30, 2017 and borrowed federal students loans, is $23,344.